Please note that The Ian Potter Foundation:

 The Research Office is required to provide in hard copy:

 A letter stating why the project/research is a priority for the institution as a whole and ranking all applications in order of priority across all program areas.
-(Note that travel or conference grant requests are an exception to this and do not need to be ranked.)

 One copy of the completed application with all requirements.